xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/README.md

 The minimum dataset needed to run this code consists on:

   * A 3D microscopy stack image of fluorescent markers embedded on the surface of the gel in a deformed configuration (when the cell is present).
 It needs to span the whole depth of the well, and it must not cut the Point Spread Function of the florescent beads.
-  * Another 3D microscopy stack image after the cell has been removed, killed or relaxed (reference image).
+  * Another 3D microscopy stack image after the cell has been removed or relaxed (reference image).

 Optionally,